pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 ### React when hit

-The Aliens (original and clones) should react when they’re clicked on by the player.
+The aliens (original and clones) should react when they’re clicked on by the player.

 {{< learner-task >}}

-Add a *when-this-sprite-clicked* script to your Alien.
+Add a *when-this-sprite-clicked* script to your `Alien` sprite.

 {{< learner-task-help >}}